The Greater Southern Waterfront

 In URA lingo, this means the land use and plot ratio are yet to be finalized.
 But, given its prime location next to the upcoming Keppel MRT station along the Circle Line, it will likely be an integrated development.

-New supply of private residential housing is also expected to come from the CBD Incentive Scheme where it encourages building owners to convert existing, older, office developments into mixed-use developments in the Central Business District (CBD).
+A new supply of private residential housing is also expected to come from the CBD Incentive Scheme which it encourages building owners to convert existing, older, office developments into mixed-use developments in the Central Business District (CBD).

 To entice owners to redevelop their buildings, the scheme will offer an increase in gross plot ratio of 20% or 30% depending on the type of conversion.
 New developments taking advantage of the scheme include the Realty Centre opposite One Bernam, Fuji-Xerox Towers at Anson Road, and AXA Tower at Shenton Way.